 The Problem Manager seeks to minimize the adverse impact of Incidents by preventing them from happening.
 For Incidents that have already occurred, Problem Management tries to prevent them from happening again.

 “I’ve been around, and in my opinion, we have the best work environment.
 We also have extremely talented and knowledgeable employees where every colleague I've spoken to takes great pride in being a part of the company.
-If you work hard, you will be challenged to take on bigger tasks and more responsibility” Christopher says
+If you work hard, you will be challenged to take on bigger tasks and more responsibility” Christoffer says

 Combining paternity leave with work

-Christopher says “It's not for everyone, and I would not consider this combination at a different company.
+Christoffer says “It's not for everyone, and I would not consider this combination at a different company.
 This could have been very tricky, if not impossible if it weren’t for the mentality and flexibility of the TietoEVRY management”.

-After these months Christopher has gotten to experience what he suspected before he started his paternity leave.
+After these months Christoffer has gotten to experience what he suspected before he started his paternity leave.
 If he lets his brain work, he is more happy and present in the paternity leave too.

 “With two kids it's full speed anyway, why not embrace it?
 My workplace is important to me, and humans tend to get lazy if they are mentally inactive for too long, I included.
 So, for me this arrangement helped me keep away from inactive mentality, something that made it easier for me to be the happy and engaged father my daughter deserve”, he continues.